hashicorp/terraform-website/content/source/docs/enterprise/private/admin/index.html.md

 ## Accessing the Admin Interface

 Only Private Terraform Enterprise users with the site-admin permission can access the administrative functions.
+(The first user account in a PTFE instance has the site-admin permission; other users can be given this permission in the "Users" section of the admin pages.
+See [Promoting a User to Administrator](./resources.html#promoting-a-user-to-administrator) for details.)

 To navigate to the site admin section of the UI, click your user icon in the upper right, then click **Site Admin**: